 Our story

-With ambitious aspirations to grow both in size and influence, Te Huanui is important to our future and a great opportunity for positive inner-city development.
+With ambitious aspirations to grow both in size and influence, 320 The Terrace is an important space for our University’s future.

-The site at Te Huanui has considerable potential.
-Its location at the crossroads of the central city, Te Aro and Kelburn provides the University with a rare opportunity to grow, to strengthen connections to Wellington, and to make a significant contribution to the capital city.
+The site at 320 The Terrace has considerable potential.
+Its location at the crossroads of the central city, Te Aro and Kelburn provides the University with a rare opportunity to grow, and to strengthen connections to Wellington

 The site is currently occupied by the Gordon Wilson Flats and the McLean Flats, both of which are abandoned.
 The Gordon Wilson Flats is a large former state housing development that was completed in 1959.
 Structural issues were identified in 2011 and the building, then owned by Housing New Zealand, was deemed potentially earthquake prone.
 Residents of its 87 units were evacuated in May 2012.